Get

 Final Thoughts

 Staying active during the winter can be a challenge, especially when you only want to curl up on the couch and stay warm.
 However, keeping your dog on an active schedule is vital for their health since it prevents winter weight gain.
-It’s also best to reassess their nutritional profile with your veterinarian during this time of the year.
+It’s also best to reassess their nutritional profile with a veterinarian during this time of the year.

 Keep in mind that not all activities have to take place outdoors, so you can look for fun, new ways to keep your dog moving while inside the comfort of your home.
 That said, certain breeds enjoy the winter time, and healthy individuals of breeds traditionally used for tasks like sled pulling or working during the winter should have no problem exercising when it’s cold outside.